donaldshen/vant/src/search/README.md

 </form>
 ```

-> Tips: There will be a search button on the keyboard when Search is inside a form in iOS.
+> Tips: Set props remove-from into true if you want to nest van-search with other input in same form tag

 ### Custom Action Button